ainarsc/bakpaking.com_webapp/src/content/posts/2020/2020-01-05-6000km-long-motorcycle-journey-in-asia-part-2/index.md

 ## Christmas With Strangers

-Over the next 4 days I chilled at this little island that didn't even have internet.
-There were no roads, just sand everywhere, some guest houses, one party hostel, a couple of "restaurants" and a little village, that's about it.
-Anyway, I had a lot of fun over the coming days.
+Over the next 4 days I relaxed on the little island.
+There were no roads, just sand everywhere,some guest houses, one party hostel, a couple of "restaurants" and a little village, that's about it.
+I had a lot of fun over the coming days.
 White sand beaches, bright blue coloured sea and palm trees.
 I did some snorkeling and fishing, a lot of drinking and drunk night kayaking on Christmas eve.
 It was probably the best Christmas I ever had.

 After few days it was time to head back.
 I went back to Kampot and stayed there for a couple of extra nights before heading back to Phnom Penh and further to Siem Reap for the New Year's.
 Surprisingly, my motorcycle was still running well but I opted to do a check up in Kampot anyway.